Terms and Conditions

 12.3 Termination by Customer for Cause.
 Customer may terminate any Service Order for cause if Company materially breaches this Agreement with respect to that Service Order and fails to cure such breach within thirty (30) days after written notice from Customer specifying the breach in reasonable detail.
 Termination for cause is Customer’s exclusive remedy for Company’s material breach, subject to the limitations in Part IV.

 12.4 Effect of Termination.
 Upon any termination or expiration: (a) Customer’s access to Services will cease; (b) all amounts owed by Customer become immediately due and payable; (c) any applicable ETF becomes immediately due; (d) Customer must return any Company-owned Equipment within ten (10) business days or pay the current replacement cost; and (e) each party must return or destroy the other’s Confidential Information.
-Sections that by their nature should survive termination do so, including without limitation §§ 5, 6, 8.4, 10.3, 13, 14, 15, 16, 17, 19, 20, and 21.
+Sections that by their nature should survive termination do so, including without limitation §§ 5, 6, 8.4, 10.3, 13, 14, 15, 16, 17, 19, 20, 21, and 22 (including §§ 22.1 through 22.12).

 12.5 Number Portability upon Termination.
 Upon termination, Customer may port its telephone numbers away from Company subject to applicable FCC number portability rules, provided Customer is current on all payments at the time of the port request.
 Company will cooperate with a port-out request in accordance with FCC regulations.